S.Korea Q4 GDP beats expectations, poised for strong 2021 rebound | Business

 South Korea's economy grew at a faster-than-expected pace in the fourth quarter as it ended the coronavirus-stricken year solidly poised for a recovery in 2021 thanks to surging exports.
 Gross domestic product (GDP) grew a seasonally adjusted 1.1% in the December quarter from the third quarter, the Bank of Korea said on Tuesday, faster than the median estimate of 0.7% in a Reuters poll and following a 2.1% expansion in the September quarter.

 "A vaccine rollout around February should also stimulate domestic demand, as it would reduce the need for stringent containment measures," he said.
-South Korea's economy has been rebounding sharply since the second quarter when it experienced its sharpest downturn since 2008.
-But the recovery from the virus-hit downturn has been uneven.
+South Korea's economy has had a sharp albeit uneven bounce since the second quarter when it suffered its steepest downturn in over a decade.

-But the number of jobs plunged at the sharpest rate in over two decades in December, a sign the recovery is still fragile amid the third wave of the coronavirus now sweeping the country.
-Data on Tuesday showed exports jumped 5.2% in the fourth quarter from three months earlier, which helped offset a 1.7% decline in private consumption because of toughened COVID-19 social-distancing measures since late last year.
+A recent Reuters poll of 27 economists forecast the economy to grow 3.0% this year, in line with the BOK's projections.
+December exports rose 12.6% from a year earlier, the biggest expansion in 26 months.

 Construction investment rose 6.5% from a quarter earlier, marking the best performance since the fourth quarter of 2019.
-On a year-on-year basis, the economy shrank 1.4% in the fourth quarter, less than the 1.7% decline forecast in the poll.
+On a year-on-year basis, the economy shrank 1.4% in the fourth quarter, versus the 1.7% decline forecast in the poll.

-Markets reacted cautiously to the GDP report, with both the benchmark Kospi and the won down slightly in the first hour of onshore trading.
+Last year, the government pledged fiscal stimulus of about 310 trillion won ($281.4 billion), while the BOK cut interest rates by 75 basis points to 0.5%.
+Most analysts expect the BOK to retain its accommodative policy stance in 2021.

+"BOK will keep emphasizing financial stability, but that does not mean any unwinding of easier monetary policy adopted after COVID-19," Lee Seung-hoon, an economist at Meritz Securities said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)